*this with initializerWe propose to allow the lambda by-value capture of *this to rebind

 lambda-expression’s compound-statement, except that:

-[Note: This enables an init-capture like “x = std::move(x)
+[Note: This enables an init-capture like “x = std::move(x)”;

-” must bind to a declaration in the surrounding context.
+the second “x” must bind to a declaration in the surrounding context.

 – end note]